hugo-desenvolvedor/dashgo-reactjs/README.md

 # Dashgo
 Simple dashboard using ReactJS, NextJS and ChakraUI.
+Using MirageJS to mock the API.

 ## Install Next and dependencies
 To create a NextJS project in an existing directory, run `yarn create next-app .`